skessler01/GitWorkshopExercises/Branches/Readme.md

 As you can see, there is no 'best' solution.
 Try to split the project into different independent sections and create a branch for each of them.
 This minimizes the amount of possible conflicts and makes merging a lot simpler.
+When a new part of the branch is ready, merge it back into the main and from the main into the other branches.
+How to do this is shown in the next exercise.

 ## Summary